Here’s What To Eat Before A Run For Optimal Results

 Let’s take a look at the different types of workouts and what is needed to prepare for each one:

-Short Recovery Runs or Easy Runs
+What Should I Eat Before Short Recovery Runs or Easy Runs?

-Some people can get away without eating before a recovery run or an easy run lasting under 60 minutes.
-However, especially if you run in the mornings, consuming a small snack about one hour before heading out the door is ideal.
+Some people can get away with running on an empty stomach for a recovery run or an easy run lasting under 60 minutes.

 If you want to crush your workout, eating a small pre-run snack beforehand is essential.